Sahrawi refugees

-Sahrawi refugees refers to the refugees of the Western Sahara War (1975–1991) and their descendants, who are still mostly populating the Sahrawi refugee camps in Tindouf, Algeria.
+Sahrawi refugees refer to the refugees of the Western Sahara War (1975–1991) and their descendants, who are still mostly populating the Sahrawi refugee camps in Tindouf, Algeria.

 History

 The biggest concentration of Sahrawi refugees was created in 1975–76, when Sahrawi refugees were fleeing from Moroccan forces, who advanced through Western Sahara during the Western Sahara War between Morocco and Sahrawi Polisario Front.
 Those refugees ended up in Sahrawi refugee camps in the Tindouf Province, Algeria.
 With most refugees still living in the camps, the refugee situation is among the most protracted ones worldwide.

 Thousands of ethnic Sahrawi refugees from Western Sahara also fled to Mauritania to escape the war, which began when Morocco annexed Western Sahara in 1976.
 Uncertainty about the political future of Western Sahara deterred the ethnic Sahrawi refugees from returning home.

 Since the creation of the Sahrawi refugee problem in the 1970s, a significant number of Sahrawi refugees have tried to upgrade their status, by leaving the refugee camps in Tindouf and the northern villages in Mauritania.
 Some chose to immigrate to Europe, as part of the general migration wave from Africa, while others dispersed in Mauritania.